*Updated on June 10, 2021

 Financial commitments and payments

 Many of those who decide to work abroad do so because of various commitments to loved ones.
-Some of these most common commitments include sending siblings to college, building dream homes for long-suffering parents, saving for the family’s future, and saving up to start a business.
+Some of these most common commitments include sending siblings to college, building dream homes for long-suffering parents, and saving up to start a family business.

-This is your reason for leaving the comfort of your home country and the company of loved ones.
+These are your reasons for leaving the comfort of your home country and the company of loved ones.

 Because you’re sacrificing so much, you should keep these commitments foremost in your mind and include them in your fixed expenses list.
 These are your non-negotiables that you need to set aside money for.